-Asperger syndrome (AS) is one of a group of neurological disorders known as autism spectrum disorders (ASDs).
+Asperger’s syndrome (AS) is one of a group of neurological disorders known as autism spectrum disorders (ASDs).
 AS is considered to be on the mild end of the spectrum.
-People with Asperger syndrome have difficulty primarily in three areas:
+People with AS exhibit three primary symptoms:

 - engaging in repetitive behavior